You Are Lamar

-Lamar and I appear together in a photograph, taken in late 1985, of my mother's family; I am in my father’s lap and he is next to us, smiling at the camera (or perhaps at the man behind the camera: Allan, his partner).
-In April 1993, shortly before his death, Lamar sent me a book with the note 'I love this book.
+My great-uncle Lamar and I appear together in a photograph, taken in late 1985, of my mother's family.
+I am in my father’s lap and Lamar is next to us, smiling at the camera (or perhaps at the man behind the camera: Allan, his partner).
+In April 1993, shortly before his death, Lamar sent me a book with the note: “I love this book.
 I think you will too.”
 Later that year, in October, Lamar died of complications from AIDS.
 He was 48.

 I have no memory of meeting Lamar, but I grew up constantly aware that we had some mysterious, not-quite-hereditary, connection.
 It explained why I wanted to sing, dance, and write instead of play football.
 It determined why I had to learn German instead of French.
 When I came out, my mother’s response was, calmly: “Yes, of course.
 You are Lamar.”